 A taxpayer acquires a motor vehicle with an expected useful life of five years at a cost of R100 000.
-The vehicle was used for three years of assessment to generate exempt income, after which it was brought into use for purposes of the taxpayer's trade.
+During the first three years, the vehicle was used by the taxpayer for trade purposes to generate exempt income.
+As from the commencement of year 4 the taxpayer's trade generated taxable income.